 So, in reality, cut is important for Fancy Colors.
-But it’s a cut that brings out the stone’s color which matters, and not the cut which maximizes symmetry and light return.
+But it is the cut that brings out the stone’s color that matters, not the cut that maximizes symmetry and light return.
 And most often, these two approaches are diametrically opposed.

 Flipping through the book “Forever Brilliant: The Aurora Collection of Colored Diamonds,” one sees many diamonds with cuts that would simply be unsaleable on a regular white diamond.
 One finds oodles of open culets, an abundance of asymmetry, and loads of large tables.

-Similar is the case with clarity.
-In a white diamond, one should be very careful to only buy a diamond whose inclusions are clean to the naked eye.
+The same is true for diamond clarity.
+For a white diamond, one should be very careful to only buy a diamond whose inclusions are clean to the naked eye.

 Take a look at these stones that are a part of the “Aurora Collection” as referenced in the above mentioned book.
 Keep in mind that the Aurora is one of the most prestigious collections of fancy color diamonds in the world.